bound1ess/adviser/README.md

 - Is my code PSR-2 compatible?
 - Are the repository tags and settings OK?

-I usually ask myself such questions.
+I often ask myself such questions.
 And I got tired of checking it all manually every time.
 Here comes Adviser to make things a lot easier.